kvinpotter/eshops/README.md

 2. upload the API and upload them to your server under public_Html
 3. change the API locations in your flutter code to point to your server
 4. Download the file and unzip it using any IDE of your choice(Visual Basic/Android Studio)
+5. Load the API end point and upload them to your server